damianhakert/damianhakert.github.io/source/handbook/marketing/developer-relations/technical-writing/index.html.md

 - Static images should be used to illustrate concepts, provide diagrams, elements of the UI or orient the reader.
 - Images should not be used to render commands or configuration which would prevent someone being able to copy and paste.
 - Animated GIFs can be used sparingly where you need to show a process or some event happening over the course of time or several actions, though they should not replace text descriptions or instructions.
+- Use screenshots to identify and localize specific parts of the screeen.
+There are great tools for doing so.
+For example, [Nimbus Screenshot]  (browser extention), [Mac screenshot], [Snipping Tool] for Windows, and [Screenshot Tool] for Ubuntu.

 #### Preparing images

 For the blog, images should be cropped in a 700 x 490 pixel *proportion* so the image doesn't get clipped when displayed as a lead image in the blog list.
 This includes the cover image.
 Compress the image, for example using [TinyPNG.com][tinypng] or any other image editor.

 #### Where to place images